html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 <blockquote class="commentary talkinghead">
 The observant reader may notice the empty image.
 That's perfectly fine and intentional.
-A broken image won't 404 or produce console errors because it won't be fetched.
+A broken image won't 404 or produce console errors because it won't be fetched on page load.
 We can dynamically generate the source URL later on.
 See
 <a href="#toc-pillars">the pillars</a>.
 </blockquote>